HOWARD J. DIAMOND, Ph.D.

 - Background changes in the state of the environment are affecting the behavior and characteristics of tropical cyclones

-- and, a warming ocean having impacts on the migration and economic viability of fisheries (e.g., the New England and Canadian lobster industry)
+- A warming ocean having impacts on the migration and economic viability of fisheries (e.g., the New England and Canadian lobster industry)

 The ability to monitor changes in variables such as sea surface and sub-surface ocean temperature; sea ice extent and thickness; sea-level heights; and the behavior of tropical cyclones, and how these changes may be related to large-scale global phenomena such as ENSO are therefore a critical piece in the overall fabric of climate change research being conducted by literally thousands of climate scientists across the globe.